Frequently Asked Questions

 Upper School students do not wear a uniform and are instead asked to uphold a standard of dress.
 A student's appearance and choice of clothing must balance respectful awareness to the values of others in the community with self-expression.
 Students are expected to dress for an academic atmosphere of purposeful learning and responsible participation during the school day.
 Students are encouraged to dress for success, make mature decisions as young adults, and make choices that are consistent with our school's mission and the learning environment that the school strives to provide.
 Students must wear footwear at all times.
 Clothing cannot include logos pertaining to alcohol, tobacco, drugs, and profanities, or that are otherwise offensive or hurtful to others.

-Rowland Hall offers a full range of Advanced Placement (AP), Advanced Topics (AT), and honors courses.
-Admission to these courses is made based on departmental recommendations and on what your teachers and parents believe is the appropriate course load for you.
-A grade threshold and/or a placement test may also apply depending on the discipline.
-Every student completes a course-load planning form reviewed by the academic support counselor, the principals, and your current teachers.
+Rowland Hall offers a full range of Advanced Placement (often known as AP), Advanced Topics, Advanced Research, and honors courses.
+Admission to these courses is made based on departmental recommendations and what teachers and parents/caregivers believe is the appropriate course load for the student.
+A grade threshold and/or a placement test may also apply, depending on the discipline.
+Every student completes a course-load planning form, reviewed by the academic support counselor, the principals, and current teachers.
 To learn more, check out our course catalog.

 What is Rowmark Ski Academy?